olauret/cribl-cisco-asa-cleanup/README.md

     * The field `_no_matches` will be added to each event with a regex defined
         * If no matches are found, it will be `true` meaning the regex failed
     * If a regex uses the same named group twice (eg, `(?<group>foo)|(?<group>bar)`) you'll need to name the second with _ALT.
 Eg: `group_ALT`.
 This will be undone after extraction automatically.
-    * There are 99 codes included by default based on previous experience.
+    * There are 179 codes included by default based on previous experience.
 YMMV.
+    * We attempted to maintain compliance with the Splunk CIM in naming fields
 * The **asa_suppress.csv** file contains ASA codes that should only be allowed 1 event per 30 seconds per worker process
     * There are 2 codes included by default based on previous experience.
 YMMV.
+* The **splunk2elastic.csv** file contains Splunk CIM to ECS field name mappings
+    * Not every field name in either model is covered
+    * This lookup is used in the **prep_for_ECS** pipeline
+    * The `prep_for_ECS` pipeline will create nested objects for names with periods in them

+You're encouraged to add to the included CSVs and submit a pull request!

 ## Extracted fields

 Fields extracted are placed at the top level of the event (eg, metadata or index time field).
-You can choose either to reserialize them, replacing _raw with a JSON payload of selected events.
-OR leave _raw alone and keep some fields (as index time data).
+You can choose either to:
+    * Reserialize them, replacing _raw with a JSON payload of selected events
+    * Leave _raw alone and keep some fields (as index time data)
+    * Use the `prep_for_ECS` pipeline to translate them to ECS naming conventions and format

 ## Using The Pack

 1. Install (Packs -> Add New -> Import from file)
 2. Inspect the optional pipeline rules and select accordingly
+    - In particular, **if you're sending to Elastic** you'll want to disable rule 22 and activate rule 24 (in the `cisco_asa_cleanup` pipeline)
 3. Download and install a GeoIP db if GeoIP enhancement is desired (see [maxmind.com](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en))
-4. Modify the 3 lookup files as required for your needs (provided entries may or may not meet your needs)
+4. Modify the lookup files as required for your needs (provided entries may or may not meet your needs)
     * We recommend you download the lookup files to your local system and manage versioning there.
 Re-upload the files when modified.
 5. Point your Cisco ASA log stream to the Pack and an appropriate destination
     * If your ASA logs come in on a dedicated source, you can apply the pack as a pre-processing pipeline